Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 ### README Structure

 Each plugin README follows a fixed structure.
-See [check-plugins/example/README.md](check-plugins/example/README.md) for the reference template.
+Use [check-plugins/example/README.md](check-plugins/example/README.md) as the reference template for the structure, and [check-plugins/php-fpm-status/README.md](check-plugins/php-fpm-status/README.md) as the reference for the level of detail and especially for troubleshooting depth that a Linux system engineer expects.
+When updating or writing READMEs, orient yourself on these two.
 The sections are:

 1. **Overview**: Describes *what* the plugin does.
 A leading sentence stating the main purpose.
 This must include at least the text from the plugin's `DESCRIPTION` variable.
 Followed by subsections: